Ravenbrook/mps/manual/source/topic/finalization.rst

     prompt release of scarce resources.
-For example, Scheme provides the ``(with-input-from-file)`` procedure which specifies that the created port has :term:`dynamic extent` (and so can be closed as soon as the procedure exits).
+For example, Scheme provides the ``(with-input-from-file)`` procedure which specifies that the created port has :term:`dynamic extent` (and so can be closed as soon as the procedure exits, even if it is still reachable).

 #.
 The MPS does not finalize objects in the context of
     :c:func:`mps_arena_destroy` or :c:func:`mps_pool_destroy`.
-    :c:func:`mps_pool_destroy` should therefore not be invoked on pools containing objects registered for finalization.
+    Moreover, if you have pools containing objects registered for finalization, you must destroy these pools by following the “safe tear-down” procedure described under :c:func:`mps_pool_destroy`.

     .. note::